There are distinct differences in male and female noses.

 A Feminizing Rhinoplasty must be performed under general anesthesia, to allow for maximum flexibility in size reduction.
 An incision is made at the base of the nose, leaving little to no visible scarring.

-What to expect for your initial FFS consultation.
+What to expect for your initial Feminizing Rhinoplasty consultation.

 Dr. Deschamps-Braly’s approach to Feminizing Rhinoplasty is that of an artist and a surgeon.
 This means that during your initial consultation he’ll listen to your concerns and then discuss possible outcomes and expectations, and also explain how your rhinoplasty will work within the larger context of your facial feminization.